 Five of Cups

-Along the far side of the river, the Hierophant and the Fool ran into an actor standing at the shore looking distressed.
-He just stared down at three cups lying on their side with wine spilled out of them.
-The actor had a flamboyant cape and hat with a giant colorful feather sticking high into the air, but the actor’s face was sad and dejected.
+Along the far side of the river, the Hierophant and the Fool ran into an actor standing at the shore.
+Looking distressed, he stared down at three cups lying on their sides, with wine spilling out of each one of them.
+The actor wore a flamboyant cape and a hat that had a giant colorful feather sticking high into the air, but his face was sad and dejected.

 I have spilled three of my cups of wine, the actor responded without looking up.

-There are two more cups on that stump behind you, the Fool added.
+There are two more cups on that stump behind you, the Fool said.

-That is only two cups of wine, I wanted all five, the actor responded.
+That is only two cups of wine, and I wanted all five, the actor responded.

 The Fool felt bitter towards the actor’s response.
-He will forgo two cups of wine because he can’t have all five?
+He will forgo two cups of wine because he can’t have all five? the Fool wondered.
 What an entitled person.

 I can buy you three cups of wine back in the city, the Hierophant offered.